WEBC: History

+Early years

-WEBC is the oldest radio station in the Duluth-Superior market and was founded by Leslie Ross, who owned Ross Electric Shop in Superior, Wisconsin.
-Ross ran WEBC as a hobby; it was funded on a "shoe-string budget" by proceeds from Ross Electric Shop.
+WEBC is the oldest radio station in the Duluth-Superior market, signing on the air on June 1, 1924.
+It was founded by Leslie Ross, who owned Ross Electric Shop in Superior, Wisconsin.
+Ross ran WEBC as a hobby.
+It was funded on a "shoe-string budget" by proceeds from the store.
 WEBC was broadcast from a small top-floor room of the three-story Superior Evening Telegram newspaper building.
-Atop the building were two towers, one on each end of the building, with the transmitting antenna hung between them, as was the manner of broadcast stations of the day.
+On the roof were two towers, one on each end of the building, with the transmitting antenna hung between them, as was the manner of broadcast stations of the day.

-Ross's tower engineer was Walter C. Bridges, who on June 1, 1924, helped WEBC sign on using 50 watts of power on AM 1240.
-For its first year, WEBC was operated out of Bridges's home in the upstairs of the Evening Telegraph building.
-Duluth studios were established in 1926 on the second floor of the Spalding Hotel.
-The community of license was later changed to Duluth, though WEBC's transmitter has always remained on the Wisconsin side of the bridge.
+Ross's tower engineer was Walter C. Bridges.
+He helped WEBC sign on, using 50 watts of power.
+The studios moved from Superior to Duluth in 1926.
+They were on the second floor of the Spalding Hotel.
+The city of license was later changed to Duluth, though WEBC's transmitter has always remained on the Wisconsin side of the bridge.
+In its early years, WEBC broadcast on 1240 kilocycles.

+Pres.
+Calvin Coolidge

 The station was temporarily raised to 500 watts in 1928 in order to provide radio service to President Calvin Coolidge, who was vacationing nearby.
 Charles B. Persons, who Ross hired at the age of 17 in 1926, produced and broadcast content that included details of Coolidge's activities, such as fishing on the Brule River in Wisconsin during his three-month vacation, as well as Mr. & Mrs. Coolidge touring the streets of Duluth by chauffeured motorcar to greet devoted supporters.
 The New York Times nicknamed WEBC "The President's Station."
-WEBC joined NBC at this time in order to provide the vacationing president with coverage of the national political conventions.
+WEBC became an affiliate of the NBC Red Network at this time to provide the vacationing president with coverage of the national political conventions.
 Persons continued to work for WEBC for 28 years, covering local and national news, sports, presidential administrations and wars.

-WEBC's owners founded WMFG in Hibbing, Minnesota, in 1935; and WHLB in Virginia, Minnesota, in 1936.
+WEBC's owners founded WMFG in Hibbing, Minnesota, in 1935.
+The next year, the owners founded WHLB in Virginia, Minnesota.
 The three stations were linked for local programming as part of the Arrowhead Radio Network.
 WEBC's influence in regional programming was strengthened in 1942 when WMFG and WHLB switched to NBC from CBS.

 WEBC and its NBC programming dominated the market in the 1930s and 1940s.
-Like most other stations in the "Golden Age of Radio", WEBC carried a general entertainment format as the local affiliate of the NBC Radio Network.
-The station ended up on 560 in the mid-1950s after a series of upgrades and frequency changes.
+Like most other stations during the "Golden Age of Radio", WEBC carried its network's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
+The station relocated to 560 kHz in the mid-1950s after a series of upgrades and frequency changes.
 In 1955, with radio losing listeners to TV, WEBC dropped NBC and adopted a new format: Top 40.
-WEBC featured announcers such as Lance "Tac" Hammer, Lew Latto and "Doctor" Don Rose, among many others.
+WEBC featured announcers such as Lance "Tac" Hammer, Jack McCoy, Lew Latto, Pat McKay, and "Doctor" Don Rose, among many others.